 6.6.2 Details

 The opportunities to analyze problems that emerge from time to time in energy utility service provider communication networks can be analyzed by the energy utility service providers in cooperation with the MNOs to ascertain the root cause of unexpectedly low or declining performance levels.
-This network problem discovery, trend analysis and identification of root causes of problems is, as a result of sharing infomation and conferring with MNOs, made easier for energy utility service providers.
+This network problem discovery, trend analysis and identification of root causes of problems is, as a result of sharing information and conferring with MNOs, made easier for energy utility service providers.

 Use case actors: